 Whether or not you will become addicted to a substance is about 50% determined by your genetics.
-This means that some people are predisposed to addiction and need to watch out for warning signs and risk factors in their lives.
+What this means is that some people are predisposed to addiction and need to watch out for warning signs and risk factors in their lives.
 These people may become addicted to a substance more quickly than those who are not predisposed.
 Even if there is no genetic history of addiction in your family, you should still be aware of the other factors below, because you could still be at risk for addiction.

 If you are going through a difficult period in your life, you may be more susceptible to drug or alcohol addiction.
 When your mental health is under stress, you may fail to recognize the beginnings of addiction or be unable to stop it.
 Substance abuse can become a crutch that props up a life that you’re unhappy with.
 Stress or loneliness can also fuel drug addiction to make it more appealing.

 People with unhealthy diets and lifestyles may also become addicted more quickly.
 When your body is not healthy, the cocktail of chemicals you produce will be unbalanced.
 Unbalanced chemicals in your system can lead to mental health conditions that foster substance abuse.

 Any known mental illness is a big concern for drug addiction.
 The person may have some underlying illnesses, such as an addictive personality or depression, that can fuel substance abuse.
 A mentally ill person may also not realize that they are going further and further into their addiction.